amnn/typed-geomlab-report/report.md

 define id(x) = x;
 id(n);
 ```
-The top level of a Geomlab program is a sequence of statements, each terminated by a semicolon.
+The top level of a \textit{GeomLab} program is a sequence of statements, each terminated by a semicolon.
 A statement is either a definition or an expression to be evaluated.
 All statements may refer to names bound by themselves (in the case of definitions, thus facilitating recursion) and all previous statements.

 Syntactic sugar exists to define functions in this way, whereby the formal parameters to the function may appear to the left of the \texttt{=} and the body of the function to the right.